 There is a practical necessity for a sufficient connection between the payment and the supply.
-The mechanics of the legislation will otherwise make it impossible to collect the GST (p.13,193).
-[Emphasis added]
+The mechanics of the legislation will otherwise make it impossible to collect the GST.

+[Emphasis added.]

 - An expectation that the payee will supply goods and services is not enough.
-It is not sufficient that the person who receives the payment carries out some activity which has the effect of benefiting either the person making the payment or some other person.
+It is not sufficient that the person who receives the payment carries out some activity that has the effect of benefiting either the person making the payment or some other person.
 It is also not sufficient that the payment enables the payee to carry on its activity.
-Hence, a payment made by the Crown to a charitable trust established by the Crown to promote the economic development and well-being of the Chatham Islands and to promote the provision of services in the interests of the community was not consideration for GST purposes.
-The trustees were fulfilling their fiduciary duties under the trust and the payment was not an inducement for the performance of services by the trustees.
-Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075. - The expressions "in respect of, in response to, or for the inducement of" in the definition involve an element of reciprocity: Taupo Ika Nui Body Corporate v CIR (1997) 18 NZTC 13,147; Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075. - There can be two separate supplies for GST purposes where performance of services under a contract with one person, is also performance under a separate contract with another person.
-In Suzuki New Zealand Ltd v CIR (2001) 20 NZTC 17,096 the Court of Appeal said: - [23]This is simply an instance of the common enough situation in which performance obligations under two separate contracts with different counter-parties overlap, so that performance of an obligation under one contract also happens to perform an obligation under another.
-In such case a supply can simultaneously occur for GST purposes under both contracts.
-There is a nexus in both cases between the performance and the consideration given by the other party.
+Hence, a payment by the Crown to a charitable trust the Crown had established to promote the economic development and well-being of the Chatham Islands' inhabitants and the provision of services in the interests of the community was not consideration for GST purposes.
+The trustees were fulfilling their fiduciary duties under the trust, and the payment was not an inducement for the performance of services by the trustees: Chatham Islands. - The expressions "in respect of, in response to, or for the inducement of" in the definition of "consideration" involves an element of reciprocity: Taupo Ika Nui Body Corporate; Chatham Islands Enterprise Trust. - It is necessary to consider the legal arrangements between the parties to determine whether a payment is consideration.
+In the Chatham Islands case, Blanchard J commented (at para 17):